dakeshi/theswiftbook/chapters/functions.md

 The syntax for a function is made out of a few components:

-1. The `func` reserved word: to indicate the beginning of a function declaration
+1. The `func` keyword: to indicate the beginning of a function declaration
 2. The name of the function that should follow the [CamelCase](https://en.wikipedia.org/wiki/CamelCase) naming convention
 3. An optional list of [arguments](function_arguments.md), with their names and their types
 4. An optional [return value type](function_return_type.md)